river7816/NeuroVendor/README.md

 ## Intsall Required Package with conda
 1. To switch to the path of the file, you can use the `cd` command in the terminal.
 For example, if the download path of the file is `~/desktop/online_inventory`, you can run the command `cd ~/desktop/online_inventory` in the terminal to switch to that directory.

-2. If you’re using a PC, you can create a virtual environment named `env_online` and install the required dependencies using the command `conda create –name env_online –file requirements/requirements.txt`.
+2. If you’re using a PC, you can create a virtual environment named `NV` and install the required dependencies using the command `conda create –name NV –file requirements/requirements.txt`.

 3. Once the virtual environment is created, you can activate it using the command `conda activate env_online`.